 Roses like good, rich soil.
 When planting them, make sure to mix in generous portions of compost and manure into the native garden soil.
 If compost is not available, add store-bought peat moss mixed with cow manure.

-I like to simplify things by using a premixed rose soil, such as Miracle Grow for Rose Bushes.
+I like to simplify things by using premixed rose soil, such as Miracle Grow for Rose Bushes.
 You may choose to mix your own soil, however.
-This is not hard to do, but you will likely have to spend more money for the different soil components.
+This is not hard to do, but you will likely have to spend more money on the different soil components.

 A Simple, DIY Soil Mixture Recipe for Roses